Emma Lewis Lipps

 Emma Lewis Lipps (8 February 1919 - 19 July 1996) was an American botanist, botany collector, and a professor of biology and Earth science at Shorter College, Rome.
 Her work was primarily focused on discovering and studying the Pleistocene vertebrates' specimens from the Marshall Forest in Floyd County and the Ladd's Quarry in Bartow County.
 She co-authored several papers and bibliographies about her findings, including The vascular flora of the Marshall Forest, Rome, Georgia and A Devonian fauna from the Frog Mountain Sandstone, Floyd County, Georgia.

 Early life and education

 Lipps was born on 8 February 1919 in Alexandria, Virginia, to William Lewis Lipps and Emma Ashton Truslow Lipps.

-She completed her bachelors studies from Wesleyan College in 1940 and masters degree from Emory University in 1943.
+She completed her bachelors studies from Wesleyan College in 1940 and master's degree from Emory University in 1943.
 She graduated with a PhD in botany from the University of Tennessee in 1966.
 Her dissertation was titled Plant communities of a portion of Floyd County, Georgia-especially the Marshall Forest.